 o

-Prices start in the high-$300,000s.
-The monthly HOA fee is $103.
+Prices start in the low-$500,000s.
+The quarterly HOA fee ranges from about $260 to $380, depending on the home.
 Please verify these prices with a Realtor as they will change.

 o